-On 10 May, 2013 Mt.
-Labo Exploration and Development Corporation (MLED), Sierra Mining Limited (Sierra) and Galeo Equipment Corporation ('GALEO') entered into an unincorporated Joint Venture Agreement ('JVA') wherein Galeo could earn up to 36% share of the Project from surface down to 200 m by fulfilling certain obligations.
-The parties will jointly prospect, explore and possibly develop all minerals within the tenements held by MLEDC down to 200 m below surface.
-The parties entered into an agreement on 19 November, 2013 to remove the depth restriction.
+On May 10, 2013 Mt.
+Labo, Sierra and Galeo entered into an unincorporated Joint Venture Agreement wherein Galeo could earn up to a 36% share of the Project from surface down to 200m by fulfilling certain obligations.
+The parties would jointly prospect, explore and possibly develop all minerals within the tenements held by Mt.
+Labo down to 200 m below surface.
+The parties entered into an agreement on November 19, 2013 to remove the depth restriction.